ProgramingIsTheFuture/graphql_to_ocaml/README.md

   - Compile graphql code
 - [x] Upgrade the identation with Format module
 - [x] Add support to types with methods
-- [ ] Add support to the schema initialization - Reorganize the project
+- [x] Add support to the schema initialization - Reorganize the project
+- [ ] Test the code with a simple Graphql Application
 - [ ] Add support for mutation schema
 - [ ] Add graph dependency